FrenchFive/mobydick/README.md

 HELP TO GET ACCESS TO MOBYDICK.OVH

 ## COMMANDS TO REMEMBER

+(this is for future you, if i dont code an interface)

 | COMMAND LINE | PURPOSE | EXEMPLE |
 |  :-: | :-: | :-: |
 | `git clone` | Clone a project locally | git clone git@mobydick.ovh:mobydick/cowbot.git |